 - If you have credit card debt, try to pay it off as soon as possible.

-Once your credit goes up, these are some of the top credit cards you may want to consider:
+Once your credit goes up, try for some of the top credit cards.

 One of my favorite perks about using travel credit cards is the lounge access at airports.
 It’s saved me on more than one occasion when I was able to avoid the hellish crowd at the gate.
 Not all cards offer this, so if you like this perk, make sure the card you choose offers it.